 Courtesy National World War I Museum and Memorial

-Private Dean Robertson took part in the Battle for Belleau Wood.
-His letter testified to the exhaustion, thirst, and hunger that he and his fellow Marines suffered.
+“I am ready for this,” wrote Private Dean Robertson during the early days of the Battle of Belleau Wood.
 Two Marine regiments with the 2nd Division fought together with French allies against the German army, which had been newly fortified with troops redeployed after Russia surrendered the Eastern Front.
 The battle lasted three weeks.
 The Americans suffered over 8,000 casualties but held the line just sixty miles from Paris.

 My dear Folks: